Menu

 What are the top things to do in Cairns?

-Snorkel or dive the Great Barrier Reef, explore the Daintree Rainforest, ride the Kuranda Scenic Railway, swim at the Esplanade Lagoon, visit Tjapukai Aboriginal Cultural Park, and go hot-air ballooning over the Atherton Tablelands.
+Snorkel or dive the Great Barrier Reef, explore the Daintree Rainforest, ride the Kuranda Scenic Railway, swim at the Esplanade Lagoon, day trip to Green Island or Fitzroy Island, visit Cairns Aquarium, hot-air balloon over the Atherton Tablelands, and white-water raft the Tully River.

 When is the best time to visit?

 Dry season (May–Oct) for cooler temps, clear skies, and peak reef conditions.
 Wet season (Nov–Apr) is warmer and greener with fewer crowds.
-The reef is accessible year-round.
+Note marine stingers are present November–May in coastal waters — always use stinger nets or wear a stinger suit when swimming.

 How do I get to the Great Barrier Reef?

 Day trips depart daily from Cairns Marina and Port Douglas.
 Fast catamarans reach the outer reef in about 90 minutes.
-Operators offer snorkelling, diving, glass-bottom boats, and helicopter flights.
+Operators offer snorkelling, diving, glass-bottom boats, and helicopter scenic flights.
+Book 1–2 days ahead in peak season (July–August).

 Is the Daintree Rainforest worth visiting?

-Absolutely — it’s 135+ million years old and a UNESCO World Heritage Site.
-Highlights include the Daintree River cruise, Mossman Gorge, Cape Tribulation, and Indigenous-guided walks.
+Absolutely — it's 135+ million years old and a UNESCO World Heritage Site.
+Highlights include the Daintree River crocodile cruise, Mossman Gorge, Cape Tribulation where reef meets rainforest, and Eastern Kuku Yalanji guided walks.

 What Cairns tours does Cooee Tours offer?

-Great Barrier Reef day trips, Daintree Rainforest tours, Kuranda Railway & Skyrail, Atherton Tablelands, and custom multi-day Tropical North Queensland itineraries.
+Great Barrier Reef day trips, Daintree Rainforest tours, Kuranda Railway & Skyrail, Atherton Tablelands, Green Island and Fitzroy Island day trips, Port Douglas tours, and custom multi-day Tropical North Queensland itineraries.
 All include hotel pickup.
 Contact us to plan yours.

 Share this guide: